keawade/keawade.github.io/_posts/2015-12-28-Advent_of_Code.md

 >All numbers in the elves' list are in feet.
 How many total **square feet of wrapping paper** should they order?

 ## Methodology
+I handled the solutions for Node and Python slightly differently because of syntatic differences.
+Despite these slight changes, the general approach is still the same.
+I will describe my methodology in terms of the Node.js code.

+First, I read in the source from `source/day2source.txt` and `split()` the string on the new line character, `\n`.
+I assign this output to the variable `source`.
+This variable is an array with each element of that array containing the string from each line of the original file.

+Next, I create the variable `total` to store the running total of how much wrapping paper we need.

+Now that I have my `source` variable and `total` counter, I loop through the array elements of `source`.
+On each iteration I split the substring in the array element on the character `x`, find the three side sizes, assign them to temporary variables (`s1`, `s2`, `s3`), and then find the smallest of the six sides and store it in the temporary variable `smallest`.

+Finally, I add up the dimensions using the given formula and add `smallest` as asked.
+I then add this value to the current value of `total`.
+After iterating through all the array elements, I print out the final value of `total`.

 ## Solutions